ztsrxh/ztsrxh.github.io/_pages/rsrd.md

 For SfM/MVS or localization applications, we provide **15** continuous sequences each of **8 seconds** long.
 The raw position, pose, and velocity data from the RTK and IMU are included.
 Refer the description file and the [development kit](https://github.com/ztsrxh/RSRD_dev_kit) for more details.
 The dataset is divided into train set with **2500** samples and test set with **300** samples.

-Further, we provide extra **13K** samples with sparse labels (only single frame LiDAR).
+Further, we provide extra **13K** samples with sparse labels (only single frame LiDAR, as shown above).
 This sparse sub-set can be used for weakly supervised or unsupervised learning.
 It's not divided it into train or test sets. **Note** that we do not recommend using this set for dense and accurate reconstruction.

 ##  Statistics and Samples